NYPL/nypl-core-objects/README.md

 ### It Can Also Write Those Mappings To Disk

 Some non-JS apps want to use these mappings.
+By running: `npm run build-mappings`.
-By running: `./bin/write-mappings.js` - the mappings are written to `./output/`.
+The mappings are written to `./output/`.

 Those files can be pushed to S3 so any application can parse them as simple JSON.
 This repo may, one day, stop exporting objects and just be a means of generating